Configuration System

 store_excludes = ["dont/store/this/folder*", "and/this/file"]

-command also displays the exclude options for store and
+Note that the cat command also displays the exclude options for store and

-does not provide any information on these at
+restore operations whereas info does not provide any information on these at

 the moment.